 - To co-create a vision and resources for grant proposals to support a recurring Evolving Schools Summer Institute and teacher innovation research network based on the evolving regional workshop models.

 Long-term goals of the Evolving Schools AWG

-- To advance the CES as an interdisciplinary hub for academic research in educational design employing cultural evolution science as content and context for innovation.
+- To advance interdisciplinary academic research in educational design employing cultural evolution science as content and context for innovation.